Pediatricians use GoCheck Kids™ to detect vision problems that can cause blindness and impair learning because it:

 - Meets professional screening recommendations throughout childhood 1-5

-- Has been clinically validated and proven in practice (hundreds of thousands of screenings and counting)
+- Has been clinically validated and proven in practice (hundreds of thousands of screenings by thousands of pediatricians)

 - Costs nothing up front, has low monthly subscription

 - Is eligible for reimbursement using CPT® codes 99174, 99177

 - Photoscreening Test

 - Dedicated device(s) for your practice (we supply the phones)